aws/modern-data-architecture-accelerator/packages/apps/utility/roles-app/README.md

 ![Roles](../../../constructs/L3/utility/roles-l3-construct/docs/Roles.png)

-**IAM Managed Policies** - An IAM Managed Policy will be created for each policy specified in the config.
+**IAM Managed Policies** -
+  * An IAM 'Customer' Managed Policy will be created for each policy specified in the config.

-* Policies which violate CDK Nag rule sets will require explicit suppressions
+    *Policies which violate CDK Nag rule sets will require explicit suppressions*

+  * CAEF Managed Policies will be created, which can be attached to the IAM Roles specified in the config.

 **IAM Roles** - An IAM role will be created for each role specified in the config.

 * Roles can have one or more assume role trust policy statements
+* Roles can specify usage persona ( data-admin, data-engineer, data-scientist, data-steward ) to attach relevant policies

 **IAM Identity (Federation) Providers** - IAM identity providers which can be used to establish SAML federation (via assume role trust) into generated roles